tc39/notes/es7/2016-05/may-24.md

 DE: To respond to performance of debug not being resolved by STC: when user expresses STC intent, user doesn't want to see elided frames as they're looping. "return contunue" doesn't expect a shadowchicken stack.
 I would advise against calling out to user code with STC.

-AR, MS: I disagree with that, there are libraries that need to do exactly that.
+ARB, MS: I disagree with that, there are libraries that need to do exactly that.

-AR: for instance when you have a continuation as a parameter
+ARB: for instance when you have a continuation as a parameter

 FST: I'm unhappy about implementation specific type errors, MM says he is unhappy with implementations that are being forced to throw implementation specific type errors.